satyam237/json-cleaner/README.md

-# 🎯 **aijsonformatter** - AI-Powered JSON Formatter & Cleaner
+# 🎯 **AIjsonformatter** - AI-Powered JSON Formatter & Cleaner

 **Live at: [aijsonformatter.site](https://aijsonformatter.site)**

 A beautiful, intelligent web application that makes working with JSON data effortless.
-Whether you're a developer debugging API responses, a data analyst cleaning datasets, or anyone dealing with JSON structures, aijsonformatter provides the tools you need to format, validate, and fix your data instantly.
+Whether you're a developer debugging API responses, a data analyst cleaning datasets, or anyone dealing with JSON structures, AIjsonformatter provides the tools you need to format, validate, and fix your data instantly.

 ---